Treatment & Services

 - Expert Reviewer of grant applications to the US Army Medical Research and Material Command, the Scientific Peer Advisory and Review Services division of the American Institute of Biological Sciences (AIBS).

-- Received research grants of $4 million from the National Institutes of Health, the Department of Defense, and other funding agencies.
+- Received research grants of more than $4 million from the National Institutes of Health, the Department of Defense, the Lisa Dean Moseley Foundation, and other funding agencies.

 - Editorial Boards: Pain Physician (Official Journal of Association of Interventional Pain Physicians)